datacamp/courses-introduction-to-python/chapter2.md

 --- type:NormalExercise lang:python xp:100 skills:2
 ## Subset and conquer

 Subsetting Python lists is a piece of cake.
-Take the code sample below, that creates a list `x` and then selects "b" from it; this is the second element, so with index 1.
-You can also use negative subsetting.
+Take the code sample below, that creates a list `x` and then selects "b" from it; this is the second element, so it has index 1.
+You can also use negative indexing.

 ```
 x = list["a", "b", "c", "d"]